The Top 6 Reasons Why You Should Upgrade Your Website

 2. Google SEO

-The Yellow Pages have faded into near invisibility.
+The Yellow Pages have faded into obscurity.
 The primary way people find businesses now is through online search and we all know that means Google.
 If you’re not visible on the largest search engine you need to do something about it.
 Whenever we are asked to examine a new client’s web visibility, the problem nearly always lies in the fact that they have a poorly optimised website.
 Sometimes the best thing you can do to improve your SEO (search engine optimisation) is to give your site a complete overhaul, with SEO designed into your site structure.

 CLUE: have an SEO audit conducted, but only from a professional who knows the difference between SEO and Search Engine Marketing.
 Adwords aren’t a substitute for a well-constructed website and could be a complete waste of your money.